 how long does hair grow in a year

-How Long Does Hair Grow in a Year?: What to Expect?
+How Long Does Hair Grow in a Year?
+5 Factors Affecting Hair Growth

-Hair growth might not be something you think about every day—until you start wondering why your strands are playing hard to get when it comes to length.
+Hair growth might not be something you think about every day—until you start wondering why your strands are playing hard to get when it comes to achieving your desired hair length.
 For those keeping score, how much does hair grow in a year?
-On average, it’s about 6 inches, give or take.
+Based on the scientific confirmation by NIH’s StatPearls, hair grows about 6 inches per year on average.
 That sounds straightforward, right?
 But as with most things in life, there’s a bit more to the story than just numbers.

 From your genetic blueprint to the food you eat, countless factors can influence how much progress your hair makes in twelve months.
 And while some of these variables are non-negotiable (thanks, Mom and Dad), others are within your control—if you know where to focus your efforts.